SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/02-Hibernate-Framework.md

 It is implemented by the configuration of an **XML file** or by using **Java Annotations.**

-This framework acts as an additional layer on top of JDBC and allows to implement a database-independent **persistence layer**.
+This framework acts as an additional layer on top of JDBC and allows us to implement a database-independent **persistence layer**.

 It generates all the required SQL statements to replicate all operations to the database.